vipulnaik/diet-exercise-health/notes/2018-12-head-neck-jaw-tooth-pain.md

 Also, I didn't use gum astringent, but kept tissues handy so that when I salivated at night I was able to catch it and not wet the pillows.

+## Sunday, December 30 (2018-12-30)

+During the day, the pain wasn't too distracting.
+I did some acupressure exercise in the morning.
+I ate some takeout from Chaat Cafe, but breaking the food down finer, and then in the evening I cooked my usual food and ate a bit, again chopping things finer.

+I went to sleep at around 8:30.
+I applied the gum astringent right before going to sleep.
+I salivated a lot and used tissues to minimize wetting of the pillows.

+I was interrupted a lot at night by alerts, but otherwise the sleep was tolerable, comparable with the previous day.
+I got up organically around 6:30.

+## Monday, December 31 (2018-12-31)